naydeenq8400/sep10-freedom-project/prep/content.md

 * Ensures evidence is stored securely, properly recorded, and easy to find, which is crucial for investigations and court cases.
   * https://www.kaseware.com/evidence-management
   * i seached up "justice system evidence"

+ ## Order of Inventions from Creation
+ ## 1940s-Cameras and CCTV Equipment
+   * When and Why Created: CCTV technology was first developed in the late 1940s, with the first practical CCTV system installed in 1942 in Germany to observe launch pads during WWII.
+Its widespread use began in the 1960s and 1970s for surveillance.
+   * Current Use in Justice System: CCTV cameras are now extensively used for crime prevention, evidence collection, and monitoring public and private spaces.
+They help authorities identify suspects and provide crucial evidence in court.

+## 1940s-Computers and Data Storage Devices
+* When and Why Created: Computers have been around since the 1940s, with personal computers emerging in the 1970s.
+Data storage devices have evolved from punch cards to modern SSDs and cloud storage.
+* Current Use in Justice System: They are used for storing and analyzing vast amounts of digital evidence, managing case files, and maintaining criminal records securely.

+## 1980s-Fingerprint Scanners
+* When and Why Created: The use of fingerprinting for identification began in the early 20th century.
+The first automated fingerprint identification system (AFIS) was developed in the 1980s.
+* Current Use in Justice System: Fingerprint scanners are vital tools for verifying identities, solving crimes, and maintaining secure access to restricted areas.
+They are standard in criminal investigations and criminal record management.

+## 19th century- Ballistics Testing Equipment
+* When and Why Created: Modern ballistics testing tools, including firearms and bullet analysis, have been refined since the 19th century, with significant advancements in the 20th century.
+* Current Use in Justice System: Ballistics testing helps match bullets and firearms to crimes, solving shooting incidents, and providing evidence in court to link suspects to weapons.

+## 1990s- Digital Forensics Software
+* When and Why Created: Digital forensics tools began developing in the 1990s to analyze electronic evidence.
+* Current Use in Justice System: Digital forensics software is crucial for extracting, analyzing, and presenting electronic evidence, such as emails, files, and internet activity, in investigations and court proceedings.

+## 2000s-Mobile Jail Management
+* When and Why Created: Mobile jail management systems emerged in the 2000s to improve the efficiency of managing inmates.
+* Current Use in Justice System: These systems allow officers to access and update inmate information on the go, improving security, accuracy, and operational efficiency.

+## 2000s- Court Scheduling and Docketing Software
+* When and Why Created: Such software became popular in the early 2000s to streamline court operations.
+* Current Use in Justice System: It helps manage court calendars, case priorities, and reporting, ensuring timely justice and efficient court management.

+## 2000 to 2010s-Evidence Management Software
+* When and Why Created: Developed in the late 2000s and early 2010s to digitalize evidence handling.
+* Current Use in Justice System: It ensures the secure, organized, and transparent management of evidence, from collection to courtroom presentation, reducing tampering and errors.

 ## Part B: possible future technology
 * Idea
   * Detail